danielriveroc/DoME.jl/README.md

 	   return changeDone;
 	end;

-These four strategies are provided in the file DoME.jl and are available for use.
+These four strategies are provided in the library and are available for use.
+They can be specified as a hyperparameter whan calling the funcion dome.